Roger Chillingworth: The Shadow Behind the Scarlet Letter

 1. The Initial Encounter

 When Chillingworth first meets Dimmesdale, he presents himself as a sympathetic friend, offering medical care and emotional support.
-Even so, his true intent is to probe the Reverend’s conscience Not complicated — just consistent.
-That's the whole idea..
+On the flip side, his true intent is to probe the Reverend’s conscience Worth knowing..

 2. The Mask of Benevolence